Health and Counseling Centers at Ward & West Building, Second Floor

 Beyond the initial appointment, we provide brief individual counseling and therapy services to help you enhance your academic success and personal fulfillment.
-Couples counseling provides a safe atmosphere for students to examine and improve their relationships.
+Relationship counseling provides a safe atmosphere for students to examine and improve connections with others.

 If you know you need ongoing rather than brief counseling and therapy, you can find community providers using the Counseling Center Community Referrals Database, or through your health insurance company's provider website.
 If you would like our help in securing a referral, simply make an initial appointment at the Counseling Center.
 Your counselor will help you locate appropriate outside resources, keeping in touch with you until the referral is successfully completed.